15 Best WordPress Table Plugins Tested & Compared for 2026

 • Limited elements for visual presentation

-• Responsive tables and sticky rows/columns require the premium version
+• Responsive tables and sticky rows or columns require a Pro upgrade

 • Limited styling options in the free version